MikeXydas/ThreadPoolWebServer/README.md

 ## Introduction

 This is a basic server that will answer simple `HTTP/1.1` requests.
-The main thread receives the request and a reader thread will answer providing the whole HTML file requested (or any file that exists in the `<server_directory>`).
+The main thread accepts the connect from the client and a reader thread will read the request and answer providing the whole HTML file requested (or any file that exists in the `<server_directory>`).

 ## Compile